 Why You Should Watch: Both gothic romance movies (the first an American classic starring Hurd Hatfield, and the second a contemporary adaptation starring Ben Barnes and Colin Firth) are interesting interpretations of Oscar Wilde’s novel.

 Both are worth watching for their gorgeous gothic atmosphere and Byronic brooding gentlemen who prize beauty above all else.
 Although the 2009 version is much more explicit, so be warned.

-Content Note: PG-like in the 1945 adaptation, while the 2009 adaptation is R for sexual content.
+Content Note: PG-like in the 1945 adaptation, while the 2009 adaptation is R for explicit sensual and suggestive content.

 #39 Dr. Jekyll and Mr. Hyde (1941)

 Why You Should Watch: This adaptation of Robert Louis Stevenson’s famous novella is all about the brilliant cast!
 A must-see for classic film and gothic period drama lovers.

 Content Note: Not rated but PG-like.